A Guide on How to Heal from Emotional Abuse as a Child | Children's Bureau

 Help Is Here

-Whether you decide to take the healing process into your own hands, set your child up with a professional, or a combination of the two, there is no better time to help your child heal from a toxic relationship than now.
-Additionally, acknowledging your own emotional abuse traumas and beginning to work through them yourself is equally as important when it comes to breaking any repetitive emotional abuse cycles in your family.
-The sooner your child feels the support they need, the sooner they can work through the trauma of emotional abuse and set themselves up for a healthy life.
+There is no better time to help your child heal from a toxic relationship than now, whether you decide to take the healing process into your own hands, set them up with a professional, or a combination of the two.
+Additionally, acknowledging your own emotional abuse traumas and beginning to work through them yourself is equally as important when it comes to breaking any repetitive cycles in your family.
+The sooner your child feels the support they need, the sooner they can work through the trauma and set themselves up for a healthy life.

 Related Articles